sciactive/react-context-sensitive-anchor/README.md

 * `alt`: An alternative component to use when rendered within a nested context.
 Defaults to `'span'`.
 * `primaryProps`: An object containing props that should *only* be applied when rendering as the primary component.
 * `altProps`: An object containing props that should *only* be applied when rendering as the alternate component.
+* `emulateLink`: A boolean whether the link should be emulated when inside another link.
+I would advise against using this feature, since it could confuse the user.
+The parent href will show in the corner, but the user will be taken to the child href.
+It's also your responsibility to style the alternate component like a link.

 The following top level props are automatically removed when rendering as the alternative component: